 Individuals in a shared care situation

 Prohibition of FTB will apply to an individual (and/or their partner, if applicable) who receives less than 100% of the FTB for a child due to shared care of that child.
-The other carer who receives the remaining amount of FTB will not be subject to prohibition of their FTB, unless they, or their partner, are also subject to a prohibited period because they have an outstanding non-lodger debt due to not lodging their relevant tax returns or failing to inform Centrelink they are not required to lodge.
+The other carer who receives the remaining amount of FTB will not be subject to prohibition of their FTB, unless they, or their partner, are also subject to a prohibited period because they have an outstanding non-lodger debt due to not lodging their relevant tax returns or failing to notify Centrelink of their ATI if they are not required to lodge an income tax return.

-Example: Greg and Jill have a son Avi, for whom they have been receiving FTB by fortnightly instalments in the 2017-18 income year.
-Greg and Jill separate in April 2019 and share care for Avi on a 50-50 basis.
-Jill lodges her tax return for the 2017-18 income year, however Greg does not lodge a tax return for that year by 30 June 2019.
-After 1 July 2019 a decision is made that Greg is not entitled to FTB for the 2017-18 income year because he has not lodged his tax return and a non-lodger debt is raised.
+Example: Greg and Jill have a son Avi, for whom they have been receiving FTB by fortnightly instalments in the 2022-23 income year.
+Greg and Jill separate in April 2024 and share care for Avi on a 50-50 basis.
+Jill lodges her tax return for the 2022-23 income year, however Greg does not lodge a tax return for that year by 30 June 2024.
+After 1 July 2024, Centrelink makes a decision that Greg is not entitled to FTB for the 2022-23 income year because he has not lodged his tax return and a non-lodger debt is raised.
 Greg still has not lodged his tax return or fully repaid the non-lodger debt at the end of the 75 day grace period and is prohibited from being paid FTB.

 However, Jill could still be paid FTB by instalments based on her FTB shared care percentage of 50% for Avi, because she has lodged her relevant tax return.